Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Introduction

-Furthermore, based on the thermal-leakage injection model, it has been suggested that the DSA power-law spectra for both CRp and CRe emerge from their respective Maxwellian distributions at the injection momenta, $p_{\rm inj,p} = Q_p p_{\rm th,p}$ and $p_{\rm inj,e} = Q_e p_{\rm th,e}$ with $Q_p\approx Q_e\approx 3.5-3.8$, where $p_{\rm th,p}$ and $p_{\rm th,e}$ are the postshock thermal momenta for protons and electrons, respectively \citep[e.g.,][]{kang2020}.
-Previous studies \citep{ryu2019,kang2024} proposed that the postshock gas temperature, $T_2=R_T T_{2,0}$, and the injection parameters, $Q_p$ and $Q_e$, are self-regulated to maintain the test-particle condition, as the thermal energy is gradually transferred to the CRp energy; here, $T_{2,0}$ is the postshock temperature estimated from the Rankine–Hugoniot relation, and $R_T\,\le1\,$ is the temperature reduction factor.
-In this study, we adopt the analytic fitting forms for $Q_e(M_s)$ and $R_T(M_s)$ proposed in \citet{kang2024} to model the CRe spectrum injected and accelerated at merger shocks.
+Furthermore, within the thermal-leakage injection model, the DSA power-law spectra for both CRp and CRe are expected to emerge from their respective Maxwellian distributions at the injection momenta, parameterized as $p_{\rm inj,p} = Q_p p_{\rm th,p}$ and $p_{\rm inj,e} = Q_e p_{\rm th,e}$. {Here, $p_{\rm th,p}=(2m_p k_B T_2)^{1/2}$ and $p_{\rm th,e}=(2m_e k_B T_2)^{1/2}$ denote the postshock thermal momenta for protons and electrons, respectively \citep[e.g.,][]{kang2020,kang2024}.
+The proton injection parameter is expected to lie in the range $Q_p\approx 3.5-3.8$, based on results from plasma hybrid and particle-in-cell (PIC) simulations \citep[e.g.,][]{caprioli2014,ha2018b}.
+Although electron preacceleration from $p_{\rm th,e}$ up to $p_{\rm inj,p}$ has not been fully explored due to the computational limitations of PIC simulations, it is commonly assumed that various micro-instabilities and wave-particle interactions in the shock transition zone lead to $Q_e\sim Q_p$ \citep[e.g.,][]{kang2019,trotta2019,arbutina2021}.}

+Within the thermal-leakage framework, previous studies have proposed that the postshock gas temperature, $T_2 = R_T T_{2,0}$, and the injection parameters, $Q_p$ and $Q_e$, are self-regulated so as to maintain the test-particle condition, as thermal energy is transferred to CRp energy \citep{ryu2019,kang2024}.
+Here, $T_{2,0}$ denotes the postshock temperature estimated from the Rankine-Hugoniot relation, and $R_T \le 1$ is the temperature reduction factor.
+In this work, we adopt the analytic fitting forms for $Q_e(M_s)$ and $R_T(M_s)$ proposed in \citet{kang2024} to model the injection and acceleration of CRe at weak shocks.